Cieren Fallon

 Cieren Richard Fallon (born 17 June 1999) is a British jockey who competes in flat racing.

 Background

 Fallon's parents, jockeys Kieren Fallon and Julie (Bowker) Fallon, separated when he was a young child and he grew up in Wigan with his mother, twin sister Brittany and older sister Natalie.
 He attended St David's College, Llandudno, where he received help with his dyslexia.
-Although he played a lot of sport at school, he showed no interest in riding or racing until deciding he wanted to become a jockey at the age of seventeen.
+He played a lot of sport at school and studied for a gym instructor qualification at Runshaw College, but showed no interest in riding or racing until deciding he wanted to become a jockey at the age of seventeen.
 Encouraged by his father, he did a course at the British Racing School in Newmarket, Suffolk and joined the yard of trainer William Haggas as an apprentice.

 Early career

 Fallon came second in his first two races, before winning a race for apprentice jockeys on 25/1 outsider Plucky Dip at Leicester in September 2018.
 The following season saw him crowned champion apprentice jockey in October 2019.
 Wins in 2019 included the Portland Handicap at Doncaster on the Roger Teal trained Oxted.
 Fallon spent the winter with trainer Christophe Clement in the United States.
 Back in England in June 2020, he won his first Group race in the Abernant Stakes on Oxted.
 This was followed by a first Group 1 victory when Oxted won the July Cup.
 Having ridden out his claim, Fallon was appointed as second jockey to Qatar Racing in August 2020.
 He retained his title of champion apprentice jockey in 2020.